MohammedRashad/MohammedRashad/README.md

 **A little bit about me** <br/>
 A curious engineer trying to penetrate the awesome world of inter/multidisciplinary knowledge <br/>
-My interests are everything from building systems to working with data to category theory
+My interests are everything from building systems, working with data to category theory